How did Inuit avoid scurvy?

 How did they get their food?
 Inuit hunted animals on land and fished through holes in the ice.
 The Haida hunted in the nearby forests and mountains, fished in the oceans and rivers, gathered berries and shellfish as well as other things, and harpooned large sea mammals such as sea lions and seals.

-READ ALSO: What is the purpose of Linux?
+READ ALSO: What is the importance of writing effectively your speech?

 Does scurvy still exist?